floriangriese/RadioGalaxyDataset/README.md

 ## Options
 With `selected_split` the data split is selcted.
 Choose either `"train"` or `"valid"` or `"test"`.

+With `selected_classes` only data containing the chosen classes are return. e.g. `["FRI",FRII"]` returns only FRI and FRII images.

 With `selected_catalogues` the dataset uses only the selected catalogues.
 All possible catalogues are listed here:

 `selected_catalogues= ["Gendre", "MiraBest", "Capetti2017a", "Capetti2017b", "Baldi2018", "Proctor_Tab1"]`